 Disclaimer: The information and images presented on this page are for academic, study, and educational purposes only.
 The terms, keywords, and images used on this page may not be suitable for some users, but they are regular terms for the human female reproductive system used only for educational purposes as a part of study information.

-The group of organs, cells, and hormones working together from the formation of female gamete, ova, to the parturition is the female reproductive system.
-The organs in the female reproductive system are divided into external organs and internal organs.
+The group of organs, cells, and hormones working together from the formation of the female gamete, ova, to the parturition is the female reproductive system.
+The organs in the female reproductive system are divided into external and internal organs.